timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 Since adopting it,
 every time I hesitated to plan or execute my plans,
 I have generated multiple, actionable, requests.
-Typically, I've generated one or more request per activated inner part, and when hesitating, it's almost always the case for me
+Typically, I've generated one or more requests per activated inner part, and when hesitating, it's almost always the case for me